10 Warning Signs Your Partner’s Criticism Is Poisoning You

 1. They react strongly to small mistakes

-In tense relationships, even minor mishaps often provoke intense overreactions from an overly critical partner.
+In tense relationships, even minor mishaps often provoke intense overreactions from a highly critical partner.
 Raised voices, hostile body language, the cold shoulder, or dramatic silent treatments frequently follow relatively minor errors or simple oversights.
-This signals an environment where people feel they must be perfect at all times.
-Partners fail to receive grace, empathy or the benefit of the doubt.

 2. You feel like you’re “walking on eggshells”

 When you constantly monitor every word and action to avoid sparking your partner’s disapproval, it suggests they lean overly critical.
 The tendency to fret over eliciting fault-finding signifies you don’t feel fully safe or accepted.
-Partners in these types of relationships describe needing to perpetually walk on eggshells.

 3. They frequently blame you – even for things that aren’t your fault